 Zerodur® is a unique glass-ceramic material with a nearly zero coefficient of thermal expansion.
 Zerodur is an ideal material for environments with large temperature fluctuations.

 Our AL.2 UV enhanced aluminum coating is a durable, broadband UV reflector with average reflectivity greater than 90% from 250 600 nm.
-The aluminum film is overcoated with UV transparent magnesium fluoride to prevent oxidation of the metal.
+The aluminum film is overcoated with dielectric materials to enhance and prevent oxidation of the metal.

 Our ER.1 enhanced aluminum coating may be used wherever a broadband visible and near infrared reflector is needed.
 A multilayer dielectric stack deposited over the aluminum film boosts reflectance and improves the durability of the coating.
 Average reflectivity is greater than 93% from 450-700 nm.